rqlite/rqlite/DOC/DESIGN.md

                  └───────────────────────────────────────────────┘
 ## File system
 ### Raft
 The Raft layer always creates a file -- it creates the _Raft log_.
 The log stores the set of commited SQLite commands, in the order which they were executed.
 This log is authoritative record of every change that has happened to the system.
+It may also contain some read-only queries entries, depending on read-consistency choices.

 ### SQLite
 By default the SQLite layer doesn't create a file.
 Instead it creates the database in RAM. rqlite can create the SQLite database on disk, if so configured at start-time.